 As part of this policy, we have developed simple rules which we will encourage children to use every day.
-These rules will be shared with parents during the home visiting programme.
-They have been designed for the health and safety and well being of all the children and we value the support of parents/carers and governors.
+These rules will be shared with parents/carers during the induction programme.
+They have been designed for the health and safety and wellbeing of all the children and we value the support of parents/carers and governors.
 The rules are discussed with the children and added to throughout the school year.

-• To use, share and care for equipment appropriately and begin to understand that at nursery toys and equipment belong to everyone.

-- To be polite and respectful to adults and peers. - To walk, not run, inside nursery. - To use good manners, 'Please' and 'Thank-you'. - To consider how we play with our peers, aggressive play is discouraged. - To listen to and co-operate with adults. - To only go into the Kitchen with a staff member (eg group cooking) - To only go out of the school gate with an adult. - Children can only play outside under supervision of an adult. - To help with tidying up and caring for the Nursery environment.
+- To use, share and care for equipment appropriately and begin to understand that at nursery toys and equipment belong to everyone. - To be polite and respectful to adults and peers. - To walk, not run, inside nursery. - To use good manners, 'Please' and 'Thank-you'. - To consider how we play with our peers, aggressive play is discouraged. - To listen to and co-operate with adults. - To only go into the Kitchen with a staff member (eg group cooking) - To only go out of the school gate with an adult. - To help with tidying up and caring for the Nursery environment.